 \section{Abstract}

 While deep learning methods have achieved impressive success in many vision benchmarks, it remains difficult to understand and explain the representations and decisions of these models.
 Though vision models are typically trained on 2D inputs, they are often assumed to develop an implicit representation of the underlying 3D scene (for example, showing tolerance to partial occlusion, or the ability to reason about relative depth).
-Here, we introduce \textbf{MRD} (metamers rendered differentiably), an approach that uses physically based differentiable rendering to probe vision models’ implicit understanding of generative 3D scene properties, by finding 3D scene parameters that are physically different but produce the same model activation (i.e. are model metamers).
-Unlike previous pixel-based methods for evaluating model representations, these reconstruction results are always grounded in physical scene descriptions.
-This means we can, for example, probe a model's sensitivity to object shape while holding material and lighting constant.
-As a proof-of-principle, here we assess multiple models in their ability to recover the scene parameters of geometry (shape) and bidirectional reflectance distribution function (material).
-The results show high similarity in model activation between target and optimized scenes, with varying visual results.
-Qualitatively, these reconstructions can help investigate the physical scene attributes to which models are sensitive or invariant to.
-MRD holds promise for advancing our understanding of both computer and human vision, enabling us to answer the question of how physical scene parameters cause changes in model responses.
+Here, we introduce \textbf{MRD} (metamers rendered differentiably), an approach that uses physically based differentiable rendering to probe vision models’ implicit understanding of generative 3D scene properties, by searching for 3D scene parameters that are physically different but produce the same model activation (i.e. are model metamers).
+Unlike previous pixel-based methods for evaluating model representations, these reconstructions are always grounded in physical scene descriptions, so we can, for example, probe a model's sensitivity to object shape while holding material and lighting constant.
+Making physically based differentiable rendering converge against a deep-network objective is itself a substantial technical challenge, and we present MRD as a proof of concept.
+We separate two outcomes: whether MRD finds a model metamer (our primary criterion, defined relative to a calibrated baseline reconstruction), and to what extent the optimization recovers the ground-truth scene parameters (a secondary outcome).
+Across multiple networks, MRD reliably finds material metamers, but these are frequently not the ground-truth material.
+This indicates that the networks' equivalence classes for material are rather broad.
+For shape, reconstructions often fail to meet any of our metamer criteria, although clear success cases exist (e.g. in particular for simple geometries).
+These reconstructions can be used to investigate the physical scene attributes to which models are sensitive or invariant.
+MRD holds promise for advancing our understanding of both computer and human vision, enabling us to ask how physical scene parameters cause changes in model responses.